Nova Heart

 "Nova Heart" is a song by the Canadian new wave band Spoons.
 It was released in May 1982 as the first single from their 1982 album Arias & Symphonies.
 It was their first song to appear on the Canadian singles chart.

+Spoons vocalist Gord Deppe was inspired to write “Nova Heart” after seeing an Orchestral Manoeuvres in the Dark concert at Bannister's in Hamilton, Ontario.
+Deppe borrowed an electric piano from keyboardist Rob Preuss to write the song.

 Following the success of the initial 7″ single version of "Nova Heart" (#40 Canada), an extended 12″ single was subsequently released.
 The B-side, "Symmetry," which did not appear on the Arias & Symphonies album, was a dance single, and while it did not get much airplay, it got significant play in clubs.

 Nova Heart was re-released as a 30th Anniversary Edition CD on March 26, 2012.
 In addition to the "Single version" and the 12 inch Extended Mix of the song, the CD also has 2 new remixes made by the band itself, a demo made in 1981 and a "Live" version of the song recorded at Barrymore's club in Ottawa, Ontario in 1982.
 This is a limited edition CD.